radius-project/radius/docs/contributing/contributing-releases/README.md

 1. There should be a GitHub workflow run in progress [here](https://github.com/radius-project/radius/actions/workflows/build.yaml) that was triggered by the `vx.y.z-rc1` tag.
 Monitor this workflow to ensure that it completes successfully.
 If it does, then the release candidate has been created.

-1. Verify that a patch release was created on Github Releases for the current patch version ([Example](https://github.com/radius-project/radius/releases)).
+1. Verify that an RC release was created on Github Releases for the current version ([Example](https://github.com/radius-project/radius/releases)).

 1. In the `radius-project/radius` repo, run the [Release verification](https://github.com/radius-project/radius/actions/workflows/release-verification.yaml) workflow.
 Run the workflow from the release branch (format: `release/x.y`) and use the Radius RC release version number being released.

 1. In the `radius-project/samples` repo, run the [Test Samples](https://github.com/radius-project/samples/actions/workflows/test.yaml) workflow.
-Run the workflow from the `edge` branch and using the Radius release or pre-release version number being released.
+Run the workflow from the `edge` branch and using the Radius RC release version number being released.

-   > There is a possibility that the workflow run failed because of flaky tests.
-Try re-running, and if the failure is persistent, then there should be further investigation.
+   > If this workflow run fails, then there should be further investigation.
+Try checking the logs to see what failed and why, and checking if there is already an issue open for this failure in the samples repo.
+Sometimes, the workflow run will fail because of flaky tests.
+Try re-running, and if the failure is persistent, then file an issue in the samples repo and raise it with the maintainers.

 1. If these workflows pass, then the release candidate has been successfully created and validated.
 We can now proceed to creating the final release.
 If the workflows fail, then we need to fix the issues and create a new RC release.